 A Planning Scheme is a document which sets out the controls and use of land that apply to land across the Shire.
 Planning Schemes, like many mandatory documents, can be complex and confusing until familiarity is gained through regular use.
 The scheme is used to ascertain the zoning and criteria for development proposals.

 NEW PLANNING SCHEME 2017

 Quilpie Shire Council in partnership with the Department of Infrastructure, Local Government and Planning has prepared the new draft Quilpie Shire Council Planning Scheme.
-The planning scheme is now released for public comment.
+Submissions on the draft planning scheme have now closed and are currently under consideration.
 Click here Quilpie Shire Planning Scheme to view an electronic version of the draft planning scheme, or alternatively, hard copies are available for inspection and purchase at the council office.

 You can also view the online interactive map here.

 You can also download the following information sheets for assistance on how to understand key aspects of the draft planning scheme:

 At its Ordinary Meeting of Council held on 11 August 2015, in accordance with Section 630 of the Sustainable Planning Act 2009, Council resolved to adopt its Infrastructure Charging.
 The resolution has effect on and from 18 August 2015 and applies to development application decisions made on or after this date.

 Quilpie Shire Council has amended its Planning Scheme to take into account recent and future development in and around the town of Quilpie.